 What is interferon beta-1b?

-Interferon beta-1b is used to treat relapsing multiple sclerosis (MS).
-This medicine will not cure MS, it will only decrease the frequency of relapse symptoms.
+Interferon beta-1b is used to treat is used to treat relapsing forms of multiple sclerosis (MS). interferon beta-1b will not cure MS, but it may decrease flare-ups.

 Interferon beta-1b may also be used for purposes not listed in this medication guide.

 Interferon beta-1b side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Some patients using interferon medicines have become very depressed or had thoughts of suicide.
 Report any new or worsening symptoms of depression to your doctor, such as: mood or behavior changes, anxiety, trouble sleeping, hallucinations, or if you feel impulsive, hostile, aggressive, depressed, or have thoughts about suicide or hurting yourself.

 Interferon beta-1b may cause serious side effects.
 Stop using interferon beta-1b and call your doctor at once if you have:

 pain, swelling, redness, or skin changes where an injection was given;